cherhchen/codepath-ios-capstone/README.md

 News Details View
 * click on News tab to navigate to Breaking News View
-* click on News tab to navigate to Breaking News View
+* click on Read tab to navigate to Read View
 * click on Readlist tab to navigate to Readlist View

 Read View